Healthy Homes Assessment Frimley

 Draught Stopping Frimley

-Draughts can lead to low temperatures inside households.
-A humid house is more expensive to heat, which means wasting energy and resulting in higher bills.
+Draughts are a major cause of low temperatures inside households.
+A humid home will cost more to heat, meaning wasting money and energy.

 What are unjustifiable gaps or holes?

-If you can feel external air flowing in or the air is clear out of a hole or gap and you are able to feel it, it is probably a gap or hole that needs sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-Gaps greater than 3mm that allow air to enter or exit from the home need the sealing.
-In the case of an open fireplace isn’t used it could cause draughts, and must be sealed off.
-Landlords and property managers are responsible for ensuring that such draughts are squelched as far as imaginable.
+If you can feel external air flowing in or the air is clear out of a hole or gap, then it’s likely a crack or hole that needs sealing in any way.
+Large cracks and gaps should be stopped permanently.
+Gaps greater than 3mm that allow air in or out from the house need the sealing.
+For instance, if an open fireplace isn’t in use it may cause draughts and should be shut off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched as far as possible.

-You don’t require to block gaps or holes in the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building as the house warms and cools to allow them to be opened and closed rather than sticking.
-We will test all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes in the construction.
+For example, tiny gaps around windows and doors could be required to allow movement of the structure as the household is heated and cools in order to let them be closed and opened rather than securing.
+We will test the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections